elliotjreed/elliotjreed/cv.md

 ### **Personal Alcohol Licence**, Nottingham City Council, _2013 - Present_

+Licenced to sell alcohol on behalf of any business that has a premises licence or a club premises certificate.

 ### **First Aid at Work**, St John Ambulance, _2021 - 2024_

+Certified to currently accepted first aid practice and in accordance with the Health and Safety (First Aid) Regulations 1981.

 ## Technical Integrations